 In addition to Dr. Finks, study co-authors include Arthur Carlin MD, Wayne English MD, Bruno Giordani MD, Kevin Krause MD, Abdelkader Hawasli MD, Nancy Birkmeyer PhD.

-About the ASMBS The ASMBS is the largest organization for bariatric surgeons in the world.
+The ASMBS is the largest organization for bariatric surgeons in the world.
 It is a non-profit organization that works to advance the art and science of bariatric surgery and is committed to educating medical professionals and the lay public about bariatric surgery as an option for the treatment of morbid obesity, as well as the associated risks and benefits.
 It encourages its members to investigate and discover new advances in bariatric surgery, while maintaining a steady exchange of experiences and ideas that may lead to improved surgical outcomes for morbidly obese patients.
-For more information about the ASMBS, visit www.asmbs.org
+For more information about the ASMBS, visit the ASMBS website

 *PL-103 – PREVALENCE OF PSYCHIATRIC DISEASE AMONG MORBIDLY OBESE PATIENTS UNDERGOING BARIATRIC SURGERY: RESULTS FROM THE MICHIGAN BARIATRIC SURGERY COLLABORATIVE